nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example: `e/e3029834@u.nus.edu`

 ### `nat/NATIONALITY`
-`NATIONALITY` is only valid if it is one of the nationality listed in the [list of nationalities CSV file](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/664133/CH_Nationality_List_20171130_v1.csv/preview) by GOV.UK.
+`NATIONALITY` is only valid if it is one of the nationality listed in this [list of nationalities TXT file](https://gist.github.com/marijn/274449).

 Example: `nat/Singaporean`